 2014 HOTEL INFORMATION

 There are activities planned starting at 8 a.m. and running through 8 p.m.
 It is strongly recommended that you plan to attend all events so that you get the most of your experience.
-There are several downtown hotels near the Ball State Indianapolis Center, the closest is the Indianapolis Hampton Inn located at 105 S. Meridian Street.
+There are several downtown hotels near the Ball State Indianapolis Center; the closest is the Indianapolis Hampton Inn located at 105 S. Meridian Street.
 A block of rooms are available at the Hampton Inn, at the Ball State discounted rate of $124/night.
 Please make your reservation by April 7th to receive the group rate.
 To